tssajo/Minify/TEST.md

     On Windows I simply download the [Windows Installer](https://nodejs.org/#download) directly from the nodejs.org web site.

-    Please make sure that the command `node` is available in your `PATH`.
+    Please make sure that `node` is available in your `PATH`!

     Here is how you can test if the `node` command is available in your `PATH`:

-    Open up a shell window (it is called Terminal on Mac OS X and CMD window on Windows) then issue the following command:
+    Open up a shell window (`Terminal` on Mac OS X, `CMD window` on Windows) then issue the following command:

     `node --version`

     If you get a version number displayed then you are probably fine.
 If you get an error message such as `command not found` or something similar then the `node` command is not available on your system and you must fix this.

-2. Install required Node.js CLI apps globally:
+2. Install required Node.js CLI apps:

+  Open up a shell window (`Terminal` on Mac OS X, `CMD window` on Windows) then issue the following command:

   `npm install -g clean-css uglifycss js-beautify html-minifier uglify-js svgo`